Can I request transportation in my child's IEP?

 The IDEA defines transportation as a related service to mean “travel to and from school and between schools; travel in and around school buildings; and specialized equipment such as special or adapted buses, lifts, and ramps.”
 It can also include “travel training” as a service to help children with disabilities learn the skills they need to be able to safely move around in their home neighborhood and surrounding environment.

 According to Dr. Sarah Pelangka, a school is not required to provide transportation when the student is attending their home school and/or when students in general education are also not offered transportation.
+Some districts will offer bus transportation to the child's home school for a fee because they’re not actually required to provide it.

 For more information about requesting related services in an IEP, see this article.

-Get Started
+Get Membership